 Endpoint security software is an even greater enhancement that encrypts data and controls applications on any devices that connect to the corporate network, including personal mobile phones.

-Lack of employee cybersecurity training is a 100% guarantee that your computer systems will be hacked.
-In recent years, human interaction has been one of the top channels used by cyber criminals to execute breaches.
+Lack of employee cyber security training is a 100% guarantee that your computer systems will be hacked.
+In recent years, human interaction has been one of the top channels used by cyber criminals to execute data breaches.